tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/i-o-scheduler.md

 - Setting: Enable TRIM
    TRIM is important for maintaining the longevity and performance of NVMe drives.

+## Kyber I/O scheduler
+Is designed to be suitable for various storage devices, including SSDs, HDDs, and NVMe drives.
+Its design focuses on adaptability to different workloads and aims for low-latency and high-throughput performance.

+Kyber's suitability for different types of storage devices:

+### Kyber for SSDs:
+Pros:

+- Adaptable to varying workloads.
+- Designed for low-latency, beneficial for SSDs.
+- Queue-based design for improved responsiveness.

+Cons:

+- The effectiveness may vary based on specific workload characteristics.

+### Kyber for HDDs:
+Pros:

+- Adaptable to varying workloads.
+- Queue-based design for improved responsiveness.

+Cons:

+- The effectiveness may vary based on specific workload characteristics.

+### Kyber for NVMe Drives:
+Pros:

+- Adaptable to varying workloads.
+- Designed for low-latency, suitable for NVMe drives.
+- Queue-based design for improved responsiveness.

+Cons:

+- The effectiveness may vary based on specific workload characteristics.

 # Steps

 1. Open a terminal and create a new systemd service file: